 If your symptoms are hard to shake, get professional mental health treatment as quickly as possible.
 Phobias may not simply go away on their own, and therapy can quickly shrink the power that the fear of spiders has on your life and overall well-being.

-8. Trust in the process.
+9. Trust in the Process

 The best ways to get over your fear of spiders will not always be the most fun or most comfortable because your discomfort is needed to get better.
 Trust that exposure is the way to recovery and remind yourself of this whenever faced with a challenging situation.

-How to Get Help For the Fear of Spiders
+How to Get Help for the Fear of Spiders

 Although therapists may not specifically specialize in arachnophobia, many have plenty of experience in managing phobias.
-Use a therapist directory to find a therapist that can help reduce your fear of spiders.
+Use a therapist directory to find the right therapist that can help reduce your fear of spiders.
 Support groups offer services to help people cope with phobias.
 Even though they do include mental health professionals, support groups are great ways to build a network of supportive people who have experience living with phobias.

 Living with an intense and overpowering fear of spiders may feel like being in prison, but with professional therapy and a willingness to change, people can free themselves from the phobia.
 No one has to let arachnophobia control them.